Publishing with a purpose

 Special issue competition

-EJPG welcomes proposals for special issues by 15 January 2019.
-The EJPG will select two proposals, one for publication 2020 and one for publication in 2021.
+EJPG welcomes proposals for special issues by 15 January 2020.
 Interested parties will be requested to send a proposal of no more than 5 pages.

 - Proposals should include: